 The comfort and health of all Customers is a priority for us, so we follow internationally accepted rules for the acceptance of Customers with contagious or transmittable diseases.

 Customers suffering from any of the below must travel with a medical certificate, signed by a doctor, not a nurse, confirming they are not infectious and that the time restrictions as detailed below have been met

 - Chickenpox At least five (5) days after the first spots appear

 - German Measles (Rubella) At least five (5) days after the onset of the rash

 - Measles At least four (4) days after the onset of the rash

 - Mumps At least nine (9) days post swelling

 - Scarlet Fever At least one (1) day after appropriate treatment

 - Whooping Cough For three (3) weeks after the onset of the Whoop.
 However, the Customer may travel after five (5) days from the commencement of the appropriate treatment

-- Tuberculosis Customers with Tuberculosis will not be accepted for travel until their medical practitioner can confirm they are not infectious
+- Tuberculosis Customers with Tuberculosis will not be accepted for travel until their medical practitioner can certify they are not infectious

 Other Medical Conditions